Ronald M. Schernikau: Life

 In September 1991, Schernikau completed his book legende ["Legend"], only weeks before dying of AIDS-related illnesses.

 Legacy

 In recent years, there has been a renewed interest in Schernikau's life and works.
 The German journalist Matthias Frings published a biography about Schernikau in 2009.
-German director Bastian Kraft produced a play on Schernikau in 2014, which the German newspaper Die Tageszeitung reported was sold out nearly every night.
+German director Bastian Kraft produced a play on Schernikau in 2014, which was sold out nearly every night.
+Schernikau's novella, SMALLTOWNNOVELLA, is being released with Ugly Duckling Presse in November 2025.